corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ## Command line options

-The Network Bootstrapper can be started with the following command line options:
+You can start the Network Bootstrapper with these command line options:

 ```shell
 bootstrapper [-hvV] [--copy-cordapps=<copyCordapps>] [--dir=<dir>]